 Read More

-How do you get the water out if there's no drain?
+How do you remove water if there’s no drain?

 Person opens the bottom freezer drawer and it's messy.